dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/transition-plan.md

 Explanation: The Conflict Resolution element of the Transition Plan ensures that transition activities do not clash with other ongoing projects or operational programs, thereby preventing bottlenecks and disruptions.

 Question: In the context of adaptive or agile methodologies, what does the Transition Plan often specify?
-A: A detailed five-year financial plan
+A: A detailed five-year financial plan for the organization
 B: A reserved block of time or iteration for transition-related tasks
-C: The long-term career paths for team members
+C: The long-term career paths for team members involved in the project
 D: The geographic expansion strategies for the company
 Answer: B
 Explanation: For projects using adaptive or agile methodologies, the Transition Plan may specify a reserved block of time or iteration specifically for dealing with transition-related tasks.